rayhassan/cluster_status/README.md

 Python/REST script to pull/dump subset of cluster status

 Does a basic check of the current RF (redundancy factor) against desired RF.
 Difference might indicate something like a CVM down perhaps?
-Also very basic check of Zookeeper and Cassandra ability to support the desired fault tolerance (FT).
+Also very basic check of Zookeeper and Cassandra ability to support the desiredxi fault tolerance (FT).

 Example:
 $ ./cluster_status.py --i 10.xx.xx.xx -u user -p password

 Getting cluster information for cluster 10.xx.xx.xx